tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 Public key solves that.
 Every use will have a pair of (public and private key).
 Public key can be broadcasted to all.

 For scenario 1, Alice wants to send secure message to Bob.
-Alice will take Bob's public key to encryp the message and her private key.
+Alice will take just use Bob's public key to encrypt the message.
 Now Bob can decrypt the message with his private key.
 Bob didn't had to send ALice his private key.

+Alice does not need her private key for encryption to Bob.
+She only needs Bob's public key.
+Her private key is needed when she wants to sign something.

 For scenario 2, Alice can digital signed the message with her private key, and anyone can verify using her public key that it was signed by Alice.